 We obtain food from direct donations, by direct purchase, and through MANNA FoodBank in Asheville.
 From MANNA, we receive food through state-administered (SNAP) and direct-federal (TEFAP) hunger-relief programs, which helps offset our costs and provides additional food for our clients.

 On opening day in 2009, five people came in need of food.
 In 2018, the Calvary Episcopal Church Food Pantry served a total of 4,896 households and 17,081 individuals with weekly averages of 96 households and 335 individuals.
+We provided 147 turkeys at Thanksgiving and 150 turkeys at Christmas in 2018.
 The value of donated food from all sources; Calvary Parishioners, Manna, and other churches and businesses totaled $211,808.
-Cash donations. grants, fundraising, and memorial gifts allowed the purchase of additional food valued at $61,500.
+Cash donations, grants, fundraising, and memorial gifts allowed the purchase of additional food valued at $61,500.
 Our total income (from all sources, including value of donated food and in-kind support from Calvary) was $337,264.
-A total of 165,000 pounds of food was distributed thru Calvary Episcopal Church during 2018.
+A total of 165,000 pounds of food was distributed through Calvary Episcopal Church during 2018.
 As one slogan says, “One in six face hunger, five in six can help.”
 When that happens, all six are blessed.

 New food Pantry Building

 Calvary Episcopal Church Food Pantry, Inc. is designated as a “very large” food pantry, as scored by our partner, MANNA Food Bank, and we are an authorized distributor of federal SAM and Henderson County TEFAP food.
 Our goal is to provide at least half a week’s provisions per weekly visit.
 We aim to provide 45-50% of a family’s needs in fruits, vegetables, and grains, 25% of its milk, and 90% of its protein.
-From January 2012 through 2017 the Pantry has purchased or collected and then has distributed more than $1.6 million in food and household necessities.
+From January 2012 through 2018 the Pantry has purchased or collected and then has distributed nearly $2 million in food and household necessities.

 We are busy and crowded on Saturdays, when the Pantry is open to clients.
 However, during the week, we are also busy, receiving and stocking food.
 This involves heavy cart and pallet jack traffic as well as many hours of volunteer time to shift, repackage and stack goods on the shelves.
 These activities contribute to the wear and tear on the building and space restrictions prevent us from obtaining additional food supplies we might otherwise have donated to the Pantry.
-We currently lack space for larger freezers and refrigerators, which would greatly enhance our ability to provide additional nutritious food to our clients.
-To better serve our clients, the Food Pantry committee made a decision to raise money for a separate building on Calvary Church’s campus.
+We currently lack space in the Calvary Parish Hall to adequately serve the growing number and needs of our clients.
+To better serve our clients, the Food Pantry committee made a decision to raise money for a separate building on Calvary Church’s campus in order to enhance our ability to provide additional nutritious food to our clients.
 The cost for the new building is estimated at $500,000.

 We are applying for grants that will help cover the construction costs as well as the cost of equipping the building and donations are welcome.